-Stroke Home Care Services
+Stroke Home Care Providers

-Part-time and live-in home care facilitating at-home stroke recovery and independence.
+Home care facilitating at-home stroke recovery and independence.

 Whether you’re coordinating your loved one’s stroke care from afar or managing the responsibilities hands on, in-home care services can be integral to the process.
-Senior Nannies matches your spouse, parent or other loved one recovering from a stroke with prescreened, reliable home care professionals with the training, experience and compassionate approach to help your loved one remain independent in a safe, familiar environment while recovering from a stroke.
+Senior Nannies matches your spouse, parent or other loved one recovering from a stroke with prescreened, reliable home care professionals with experience and compassionate approach to help your loved one remain independent in a safe, familiar environment while recovering from a stroke.

 Personal home care services that caregivers referred by Senior Nannies commonly provide for individuals recovering from stroke include: